Irish Company Letterheads

 The company name, in legible characters, must be shown in all notices and other official publications of the company, and in all bills of exchange, promissory notes, endorsements, cheque’s and orders for money or goods purporting to be signed by or on behalf of the company and on all invoices, receipts and letters of credit of the company.

-Every company is required to paint or affix, and keep painted or affixed, its name on the outside of every office or place in which its business is carried on, in a conspicuous position, in letters which are easy to read.
+Every company is required to paint or affix, and keep painted or affixed, its name on the outside of every office or place in which its business is carried on.

 The above publication and disclosure requirements apply to all Irish registered companies, irrespective of whether they are carrying on business under a business name.
 The fact that a company may be carrying on business under a business name does not exempt it from any of the above requirements.